barnabycolby/grunt-html-compare/README.md

 Type: `Boolean`
 Default value: `false`

 Set this to true if you want to prevent the task from failing when the number of given source files is not exactly two.
 Instead, the task will silently complete without performing the comparison.
-Note that the `result` function will not be called.
+Note that the `result` function will be called with `undefined` if one or more of the source files are missing.

 #### options.ignoreSelectors
 Type: `String` or `String Array`